What happens when your genes reveal a surprise? new study seeks answers.

 Summary

 This study looks at people who have a gene variant (called a secondary finding) that was found during genetic testing for another reason.
-Researchers want to learn how these variants affect health and how people understand and share their results.
-Up to 5,000 participants will complete surveys and interviews, and some may visit the NIH for further evaluation.
-The goal is to improve how genetic information is used in healthcare.
+Researchers want to understand how these variants affect health, how people respond to the news, and whether they follow medical advice.
+Up to 5,000 participants will complete surveys and phone interviews, and some may visit the NIH for further evaluation.

 Get updates